DyfanJones/sm-docker/cran-comments.md

-This is a small release addressing a couple of issues getting `amazon sagemaker` execution role.
+This is a small release addressing issue raised by user.

 ## Test environments